+Here we’ll cover the remaining elements of logistic regression, including what happens when you call .fit to train the model, and the statistical assumptions you should be aware of when using this modeling technique.
+Delving into the details of gradient descent for model training opens up a discussion of the bias-variance tradeoff and the concepts of overfitting and underfitting.
+You will learn how to use L1 and L2 regularization with a logistic regression to prevent overfitting and how to use the practice of cross-validation to decide the regularization strength.
+After getting experience with these techniques on a synthetic data set, you’ll do a little feature engineering to try and improve performance of an underfit model with the case study data.
+After reading this chapter you should have a firm enough foundation of knowledge of logistic regression to use it in your work, and an understanding of how regularization can be used in the model fitting process to take advantage of the bias-variance tradeoff and improve model performance on unseen data.

 Introduction

-In this chapter, we will introduce the final details of logistic regression.
+In this chapter, we will introduce the remaining details of logistic regression left over from the previous chapter.
 In addition to being able to use scikit-learn to fit logistic regression models, you will gain insight into the gradient descent procedure, which is similar to the processes that are used "under the hood" to accomplish model fitting.
 Finally, we'll complete our discussion of the basic logistic regression model by familiarizing ourselves with the formal statistical assumptions of this method.

 We begin our exploration of the foundational machine learning concepts of overfitting, underfitting, and the bias-variance trade-off by examining how the logistic regression model can be extended to address the overfitting problem.
 After reviewing the mathematical details of the regularization methods that are used to alleviate overfitting, you will learn a useful practice for tuning the hyperparameters of regularization: cross-validation.
 Through the methods of regularization and some simple feature engineering, you will gain an understanding of how to improve both overfit and underfit models.

+Although we’re focusing on logistic regression in this chapter, the concepts of overfitting, underfitting, regularization, and the bias-variance tradeoff are relevant to nearly all supervised modeling techniques in machine learning.

 Estimating the Coefficients and Intercepts of Logistic Regression

-In the previous chapter, we learned that the coefficients of a logistic regression (each of which goes with a particular feature), and the intercept, are determined when the .fit method is called on a logistic regression model in scikit-learn using the training data.
+In the previous chapter, we learned that the coefficients of a logistic regression model (each of which goes with a particular feature), as well as the intercept, are determined using the training data, when the .fit method is called on a logistic regression model in scikit-learn.
 These numbers are called the parameters of the model, and the process of finding the best values for them is called parameter estimation.
-Once the parameters are found, the logistic regression model is essentially a finished product; therefore, with just these numbers, we can use the trained logistic regression in any environment where we can perform common mathematical functions.
+Once the parameters are found, the logistic regression model is essentially a finished product; therefore, with just these numbers, we can use a logistic regression model in any environment where we can perform common mathematical functions.